bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 ./target/release/node-template --dev
 ```

 To make sure your chain is up and running you can use the [Polkadot JS App](https://polkadot.js.org/apps).
 To run the app you need a Chromium based browser (other browsers will not allow you to connect to the local node).
-Go to the *Settings* tab, choose *General*.
-In the *remote node/endpoint to connect to* field choose the local node.
+You can expand the list of available chains by clicking on the Substrate logo in the upper left corner.
+Choose the *Local Node*.

 ![](/images/erc20-substrate-nest-example/image7.png)